-The availability of observable market prices and inputs varies depending on the products and markets and is prone to changes based on specific events and general conditions in the financial markets.
+he availability of observable market prices and model inputs reduces the need for management judgment and estimation, and also decreases the uncertainty associated with determining fair values.
+The availability of market prices and observable inputs varies depending on the products and markets, and is subject to change based on specific events and general conditions in the financial markets.

-For more complex instruments the entity uses in-house valuation models.
+For more complex instruments the group uses in-house valuation models.
 Some or all the significant inputs into these models may not be observable in the market and may be derived from market prices or rates or estimated based on assumptions.
 Examples of instruments involving significant unobservable inputs include certain instruments for which there is no active market.
 Valuation models that employ significant unobservable inputs require a degree of management judgement and estimation in the determination of fair value.
 Management judgement and estimation are usually required for the selection of the appropriate valuation model to be used the determination of the probability of counterparty default and prepayments and selection of appropriate discount rates.

-Fair value estimates obtained from models are adjusted for any other factors such as liquidity risk or model uncertainties; to the extent that the entity believes that a third-party market participant would take them into account in pricing a transaction.
-Fair values reflect the credit risk of the instrument and include adjustments to take account of the credit risk of the entity entity and the counterparty when appropriate.
+Fair value estimates obtained from models are adjusted for any other factors such as liquidity risk or model uncertainties; to the extent that the group believes that a third-party market participant would take them into account in pricing a transaction.
+Fair values reflect the credit risk of the instrument and include adjustments to take account of the credit risk of the group entity and the counterparty when appropriate.